hinastory/css-maximum-reversi/README.md

 ## Features

-- Beautiful and Comfortable reversi UI/UX
+- Beautiful and Comfortable Reversi UI/UX
 - CSS-specific UI/UX
     - No Image
     - No SVG